jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

 * 🥈 this skill starts at Lv 2
 * 🥉 this skill starts at Lv 3.
 * Exp unit is 1000 (1K).
+* Ranking is decided by bonus exp at level up.

 .. flat-table:: Characters
     :class: text-center, align-items-center, compact, display